sethbeckett/usa-dataset-project/doc/Plan.md

 One bigger thing that I ended up doing is just creating variables for the different data fields in each line, so that my code was a lot more readable.
 I also implemented the code differently so that I could use a function rather than hardcoding everything each time that I updated the report.

+I used https://devdocs.io/python~3.9/ to look into string methods, which was extremely helpful and in a nice, user-friendly format

 ## Phase 4: Testing & Debugging *(30%)*